CMUChimpsLab/python_static_analyzer/README.md

-Project Name - python project to statically analyze the androidApps Author - Prateek Sachdeva
+# python project to statically analyze the androidApps
+Prateek Sachdeva and Song Luan